15 ways to get over a breakup

 8. I catch up with online work and writing.
 Same thing as above.
 Because I somehow feel ”guilty” for choosing a guy instead of work many times, I give myself a day or two after a breakup to digest it all and then fully focus on work again.
 After it didn’t work well with the guy before I managed to write 2 ebooks (approx. 260 pages!) in 2 months and write many articles at the same time.

 11. I go on a motorbike trip.
-Motorbikes are my big passion and even though I am scared of riding one personally since an accident years ago, sitting on a motorbike when someone else is the rider is still one of the most relaxing feelings ever.
+Motorbikes are my big passion and even though I am scared of riding one personally since an accident years ago, sitting on a motorbike when someone else is riding is still one of the most relaxing feelings ever.
 It can clean my head like nothing else.
 Observing the nature fast and furious?
 Oh yeah!

 13. I do not do the same things as I did with him and I avoid the same places I’ve been to with him.
-I take a different route, dine at a different restaurant, wear different clothes… simply get him out of my everyday life as much as I can.
+I take a different route, dine at different restaurant, wear different clothes… simply get him out of my everyday life asap as much as I can.
 Logically, checking his social media accounts or our old messages/photos would not be a good idea at all.
 TRUST ME!

 15. I forgive you (fill in his name), I forgive you, I forgive you, I forgive myself, I forgive myself, I forgive myself, I forgive you, I forgive myself… I keep repeating this until I cannot feel anything bad/weird/negative/angry.
 I believe that I cannot recover and move on with my life keeping a negative feeling.
 Do you agree?